 The annual meeting shall elect two (2) auditors, who are not members of the Parish Council for a two (2) year term.
 To provide continuity, normally one (1) auditor will be elected each year.
-It shall be the auditors ' duty to audit the financial records of the parish and present their report to the semi-annual meeting.
+It shall be the auditors ' duty to audit the financial records of the Parish and present their report to the semi-annual meeting.
 They shall have presented this report to the Parish Council, for its information only, at least thirty (30) days prior to the semi-annual meeting.

 The election of auditors shall be according to the same procedures used to elect members of the Parish Council.